 - Be sure to carefully read the posted BSN degree program information and to listen to the online BSN information session.

-- Prepare a resume based on these instructions.
+- Prepare a resume as outlined in the BSN application instructions.

 - Obtain an official transcript from each post-secondary school you have attended.